Longtime investor and operator Adam Nash says he just launched a new fintech startup – TechCrunch

 Adam Nash, a Silicon Valley-born-and-bred operator and investor, is back at it again.

-Today, on his personal blog, he announced that he has started a consumer fintech company that has already garnered initial funding from Ribbit Capital, along with other “friends and angels” who appear to have also pitched into the round, including Box CEO Aaron Levie, Mighty Networks founder Gina Bianchini, Superhuman founder Rahul Vohra, and Amy Chang, who sold her startup Accompany to Cisco in 2018.
+Today, on his personal blog, he announced that he has started a consumer fintech company that has already garnered initial funding from Ribbit Capital, along with other “friends and angels” who appear to have also pitched into the round, including Box CEO Aaron Levie, Mighty Networks founder Gina Bianchini, Superhuman founder Rahul Vohra and Amy Chang, who sold her startup Accompany to Cisco in 2018.

 Nash didn’t reveal many details in the post or later on Twitter, saying he’ll have more to say when the company is closer to launching.
-All we really know at this point is that he cofounded the company with Alejandro Crosa, an Argentinian software engineer who most recently spent five months at Slack but logged more than three years at both Twitter and LinkedIn before that.
+All we really know at this point is that he co-founded the company with Alejandro Crosa, an Argentinian software engineer who most recently spent five months at Slack but logged more than three years at both Twitter and LinkedIn before that.

 Nash said on Twitter that the two met at LinkedIn, where Nash was himself VP of product management for four years beginning in 2007.
 It’s a good detail to know, considering that Nash has logged time at a wide variety of tech outfits over the years, making it hard to guess at whom he knows and from where.

-A computer science graduate of Stanford, where he later nabbed a master’s degree, Nash began his career interning at NASA, HP, and Trilogy before landing his first big job as a software engineer at Apple in 1996 (when former PepsiCo exec, John Sculley, was briefly running the place).
+A computer science graduate of Stanford, where he later nabbed a master’s degree, Nash began his career interning at NASA, HP and Trilogy before landing his first big job as a software engineer at Apple in 1996 (when former PepsiCo exec John Sculley was briefly running the place).

 After moving on to a bubble-era company that no longer exists, Nash tried his hand at VC for the first time, joining Atlas Venture as an associate.
 To get more operating experience, he then jumped to eBay, where he was a director; LinkedIn, where he met Crosa; then Greylock, where he spent just over a year as an entrepreneur-in-residence (EIR) before joining the wealth-management startup Wealthfront as its president and CEO.